 Let’s dive into how to use it to fix audio clipping for music and non-music purposes.

-Using the De-clip plug-in that comes with RX Pro for Music and RX 9, you can fix audio clipping quickly and easily.
+Using the De-clip plug-in that comes with RX, you can fix audio clipping quickly and easily.
 De-clip is designed to help repair analog and digital distortion by rebuilding the peaks of clipped audio—processing any audio above a given threshold, and interpolating the waveform to be clearer and free of distortion.
 There are two versions of the plug-in—one that works within the standalone RX Audio Editor application, and another that you can load as a plug-in within your DAW.
 Let’s take a look at how to fix audio clipping using both versions.

 Before you de-clip a signal, it is essential to decide what approach you will use to deal with the following problem: